-The issue of funding to do an economic reference point analysis is important, given the length and breadth of its reach.
-The FFA has limited capacity and is recruiting additional economists; but it is likely looking for some technical assistance and additional funding.
-The Agency's annual meeting provided authorization to initiate a major project on the collection of economic indicators and had a consultancy on the methodology for doing that.
+The issue of funding to do this economic reference point analysis is important, given the length and breadth of its reach.
+The Forum Fisheries Agency has limited capacity and are recruiting additional economists, but it is likely looking for some technical assistance and additional funding.

+The Agency's annual meeting provided authorization to initiate a major project on the collection of economic indicators and they had a consultancy on the methodology for doing that.
 Rodwell hopes to issue an interim report to the membership on the procedure to be adopted.